-She works closely with civil society and government representatives around the world to implement human rights norms such as the right to liberty, freedom from torture, andn protection from arbitrary arrest.
+Previously, Hannah worked for the UNHCHR office in Bangkok, Thailand, where she worked closely with civil society and government representatives around the world to implement human rights norms such as the right to liberty, freedom from torture, and protection from arbitrary arrest.
 Her work has taken her to Albania, Cambodia, China, Macedonia, Nepal, Papua New Guinea, Tajikistan, and many other places.

 Hannah left her home in Shenyang in northern China to earn an undergraduate degree at Manchester College in Indiana, where she learned about Notre Dame's Kroc Institute.
-After graduating with her master's degree in peace studies, she taught high school in Washington, D.C.
+After graduating with her master's degree in international peace studies, she taught high school in Washington, D.C.
 In 1991, she took a year-long internship with the Women's International League for Peace and Freedom in Geneva and New York, followed by more than a year with the United Nations Transitional Authority in Cambodia.
-Before moving to Bangkok, she worked in the United Nations Human Rights office in Geneva.

 "When I left the Kroc Institute, I took more than a master's degree away with me," she said.
 "I also took an invaluable life experience."
 She credits her professors with instilling in her a vision of a world in which human rights are respected.